puneet4840/DevOps-/2 - Terminal Knowledge/1 - Bash Scripting.md

 - Multi-Line comment using <<.

+  e.g., <<comment

-  e.g., <<This is comment
+        This is comment

         ...

-        end of comment.
+        end of comment

+        comment